Fishbony/MyFirstProject_test/README.md

   * Transfer your pdf to jpg.
-Multiprocessing function is incomplete.

     ```cmd
     python PTA_transfer.py